 Now that you know all these amazing tips about using a wood scraper, it’s time to head out into the shop and take action.
 Look up a great set of cabinet scrapers, and buy them so you can try them out.

 Wood scrapers are not expensive.
 Even in the bigger sets, they’re still very economical.
 Also, make sure you pick up a burnisher while you’re at it, that way you can create a nice edge and really get the full experience for the tool.

 Practice putting an edge on your cabinet scraper, and then start watching some videos and reading some tutorials so you can get the quick hang of how to use it.
 After that, start making some saw dust.

 You’ll really get a kick out of using a cabinet scraper for the first time.
 After you get good at it, you might kick your sandpaper to the curb for a very long time.

-If you have any questions about these awesome tips for using a wood scraper, please leave a comment and I’ll be glad to answer them.
+If you have any questions about these awesome tips for using a wood scraper, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 - 7 Published Books Available on Amazon